 Do you ever struggle to start your writing projects?
 I do.
 Although I’m a demon about completing my projects on time, sometimes writer’s block slows me.
-When that happens, sometimes a tool that I bought at a dollar store in Montreal comes to my rescue.
+When that happens, a tool that I bought at a dollar store in Montreal often comes to my rescue.
 It’s a kitchen timer.

 Set a timer to bust your writer’s block